 Scalability: Some Ballpark Math

 To have an idea what to expect we need some ballpark calculations.
 This crude numbers would affect any kind of approach because it is the Operating System side.
 A starting point is finding out what happens with any given program when there are many sockets connected.
-With this little program we can see:
+With this little program we can see:/*A test with 200,000 sockets (note it's 100,000 pairs) showed a process size of 2MB, so far so good.
+But the command free showed about 210MB less free memory.
+It can make you think it is buffers and cache but those numbers didn't move.
+Repeated tests gave a very similar number and it had correlation with the amount of sockets created.
+The output of free wasn't useful, same with top.
+A bit of investigation showed this changes on /proc/meminfo:

 Copyright (C) 2008 Alejo Sanchez